What Is Medical Necessity? Facility Overview and Best Practices

 Is the treatment evidence-based?

 Treatments and interventions that are considered medically necessary must be supported by scientific evidence and clinical guidelines.
-Procedures that are primarily for cosmetic purposes or treatments that lack scientific support may not be considered medically necessary.
+Procedures that are primarily for cosmetic purposes (or treatments that lack scientific support) may not be deemed necessary, risking coverage denial.

 Is the care clinically justified?

-Necessity is determined by the clinical judgment of healthcare providers, such as physicians or nurse practitioners, who evaluate conditions and recommend necessary interventions.
-Healthcare providers have a duty to deliver care that improves patient outcomes while considering the appropriate or efficient use of healthcare resources.
+Necessity is determined by the clinical judgment of licensed, qualified healthcare providers, such as physicians or nurse practitioners, who evaluate conditions and recommend necessary interventions.
+Healthcare providers have a duty to deliver care that improves patient outcomes, providing patients with the best chance at recovery and optimal health.

 Is the plan cost-effective?